 Siobhan Robinsong, who founded the choir in 1996, believes that within the warm community of this supportive choir, even the shyest of voices can rediscover the joy of singing.

-“We’re all born with a voice,” says Robinsong, “And it’s our birthright to sing.
-I would even say that we need to sin, because when we sing with other people it makes us feel so much better.”
+“We’re all born with a voice,” says Robinsong, “and it’s our birthright to sing.
+I would even say that we need to sing, because when we sing with other people it makes us feel so much better.”